-NCache Professional .NET Core edition is zipped in a Tar.gz provided at the Alachisoft website.
-Before you install NCache, the following things are needed to be considered.
+NCache Professional for Linux is zipped in a Tar.gz provided at the Alachisoft website.
+Before you install NCache, the following things should be considered.

 NCache Professional Linux Client installs the remote client libraries.
 Install this on all your web/app servers from where you want to remotely access the cache servers.
 Do not install it on cache servers.

 You can install NCache in the following environments:

 The production environment is where your LIVE application runs.
 Staging is usually identical or very similar to production and contains the next version of your application and is used for final stress testing and client/manager approvals before going LIVE.